NurAinaUITM/PersonalProfileWebApp/README.md

 By completing this project, students will be able to:

 * Build a simple Java web application
-* Understand Servlet and JSP interaction
+* Understand Servlet and JSP integration
 * Handle HTTP requests and responses
 * Design responsive web interfaces
+* Deploy applications using GlassFish Server

 ---

 # Author

-Developed for educational purposes using Java Web Technologies.
+Developed for educational purposes using Java Web Technologies and NetBeans IDE 8.2.